rachelsadler/rachelsadler.github.io/index.md

 ## Rachel Sadler

 Hello!
 I am currently a student at MSU Denver.
 I am currently working toward earning a GIS certificate.
-I have a Bachelor's degree in Physics and Energy Science.
 I am a [ESIIL](https://esiil.org) intern for 2024.
+I have a Bachelor's degree in Physics and Energy Science from UCCS.
+Currently, I work for a engineering consulting firm testing asphalt, concrete, and soil.
+I love exploring the Denver Metro area and going to concerts.
+I play tennis and am taking hiphop dance classes.

 #### Contact Information